oras-project/oras/docs/proposals/formatted-output.md

 }
 ```

+> [!NOTE]
+> When pulling a folder to filesystem, the value of `Path` should be an absolute path of the folder.
+Other fields are the same as the example of pulling files as above.

-Pull a repository that contains multiple layers (files) and display its descriptor metadata as raw JSON as standard output.
+For example, pull an artifact that contains multiple layers (files) and show their descriptor metadata as raw JSON as standard output.

 ```bash
 oras pull $REGISTRY/$REPO:$TAG --format '{{toRawJson .}}'